seb-hall/UniversalUI-Old/Core/README.md

 This folder contains application base classes.

+<h3>Core/Debug</h3>

+This folder contains classes used for debugging tools.

 <h3>Core/Maths</h3>

 This folder contains basic UniversalUI types and methods for mathematical operations and structures.